Coastal Mapping link

 Its goals are to provide the operators a robust infrastructure to disseminate data and give the opportunity to operators without any effective dissemination infrastructure to easily set up and provide access to their data.

 The partners of EMODnet Coastal Mapping combine expertise and experiences of collecting, processing, and managing coastal data.
 For the purpose of populating the portal with services and datasets, several partners will be engaged.
-During the project duration, several types of sources will be used (external providers, other initiatives,…).
+During the project duration, several types of sources were used (external providers, other initiatives,…).

 EMODnet Coastal Mapping development

-To address these objectives, the project will develop propositions concerning an infrastructure enabling partners to prepare, update, aggregate and disseminate data produced by them, as well as develop tools to prepare and optimize data, provide high performance services disseminating the prepared layers with respect to INSPIRE recommendations, propose an ergonomic web portal and provide training to potential users.
-The project will also assess consistency of the existing vertical datum, list and summarize past experiences and best practices, develop and test an algorithm for choosing the most appropriate surveying method and build a technical and economical strategy.
-Finally, the project will develop a method to draw a Joint European Coastal Mapping Programme (JECMaP) in shallow waters for bathymetric data.
+To address these objectives, the project developed propositions concerning an infrastructure enabling partners to prepare, update, aggregate and disseminate data produced by them, as well as develop tools to prepare and optimize data, provide high performance services disseminating the prepared layers with respect to INSPIRE recommendations, propose an ergonomic web portal and provide training to potential users.
+The project also assessed consistency of the existing vertical datum, list and summarize past experiences and best practices, develop and test an algorithm for choosing the most appropriate surveying method and build a technical and economical strategy.
+Finally, the project developed a method to draw a Joint European Coastal Mapping Programme (JECMaP) in shallow waters for bathymetric data.

 Improvements in EMODnet Coastal Mapping in the current development phase II (2013-2016)

-EMODnet Coastal Mapping is a new thematic area, not covered in EMODnet Phase I and so is still in its early development phase.
-The supporting project began in June 2015 and will run until June 2018.
-The first 18 months are the operational phase, with the portal opening after 6 month, the production of the algorithm for choosing the most appropriate method for coastal mapping after 9 months and the proposal for a future programme after 18 months.
-The second phase will be dedicated to the maintenance of the system.
+EMODnet Coastal Mapping was a new thematic area in EMODnet Phase II, not covered in EMODnet Phase I. The supporting project began in June 2015 and ran until June 2018.
+The first 18 months comprised the operational phase, having the portal opened after 6 month, the production of the algorithm for choosing the most appropriate method for coastal mapping after 9 months and the proposal for a future programme after 18 months.
+The second phase was dedicated to the maintenance of the system.